Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 This is an unofficial mod loader of the Mars Horizon (2020 game).

-Alternatively, all my mods support BepInEx (v5), Unity Mod Loader, and Unity Doorstop (direct load) as alternatives.
+Alternatively, all my mods support BepInEx (v5) and Unity Mod Loader too.
+BepInEx is recommended because of easy setup and optional in-game mod config UI.
 Please refer to `Alternatives.md` for instructions.

 # Installation #

+Repeat, these steps are only for Simple Mars Horizon Mod Loader, not for BepInEx or Unity Mod Manager.
+Please use only one mod loader.

 1. Extract (Drag and Drop) `doorstop_config.ini`, `version.dll`, and the `Mods` folder into the game's root folder.
 2. Launch the game, then quit the game.
 You may Alt+F4 as soon as you see the logos.